17.10.2007

 14.10.2005

-Entanglement swapping of noisy states: A kind of superadditivity in nonclassicality by Aditi Sen(De), Ujjwal Sen, Caslav Brukner, Vladimír Bužek and Marek Zukowski
+Entanglement swapping of noisy states: A kind of superadditivity in nonclassicality by Aditi Sen(De), Ujjwal Sen, Caslav Brukner, Vladimír Buek and Marek Zukowski published in Phys.
+Rev. A 72, 042310 (2005) (10 pages) | pdf file |

 We address the question as to whether an entangled state that satisfies local realism will give a violation of the same after entanglement swapping in a suitable scenario.
 We consider such a possibility as a kind of superadditivity in nonclassicality.
 Importantly, it will indicate that checking for violation of local realism, in the state obtained after entanglement swapping, can be a method for detecting entanglement in the input state of the swapping procedure.
 We investigate various entanglement swapping schemes, which involve mixed initial states.
 The strength of violation of local realism by the state obtained after entanglement swapping is compared with the one for the input states.
 We obtain a kind of superadditivity of violation of local realism for Werner states, consequent upon entanglement swapping involving Greenberger-Horne-Zeilinger-state measurements.
 We also discuss whether entanglement swapping of specific states may be used in quantum repeaters with a substantially reduced need to perform the entanglement distillation step.

 Phys.
-Rev. A 72, 042310 (2005) (10 pages) | pdf file |
+Rev. A 72, 042310 (2005) (10 pages)

 27.10.2005

-Ig Nobel prize for Physics 2005 Awarded to John Mainstone and Thomas Parnell of the University of Queensland, Austalia, for patiently conducting and experiment that began in 1927, in which a glab of congealed black tar has been slowly, slowly drpping through a funnel, at a rate of approximately one drop every nine years.
+Awarded to John Mainstone and Thomas Parnell of the University of Queensland, Austalia, for patiently conducting and experiment that began in 1927, in which a glab of congealed black tar has been slowly, slowly drpping through a funnel, at a rate of approximately one drop every nine years.
 Last time (8th drop) fell at the end of November last year.
-The Pitchdrop experiment, European Journal of Physics, 198-200 (1984)

 22.10.2005